 How Action1 Can Help?

-Action1 RMM is a centralized cloud solution for remote patch management.
-With Action1 RMM IT professionals can:
+Action1 is a centralized cloud solution for remote patch management.
+With Action1 IT professionals can:

 - Automate deployment of Microsoft patches across all managed endpoints

 - Modify registry in bulk by using PowerShell scripts